MCP Went Enterprise This Week, Here's What 5 New Production Servers Tell Us

 3. Rate Limiting and Authentication

 MCP servers often run locally, but enterprise servers run on the cloud.
 This means they are exposed to the internet.
 Authentication cannot be an afterthought.
-The servers launched by Team Cymru and apexanalytix undoubtedly require OAuth or API key validation before establishing the session.
+Wrike publishes OAuth 2.0 user-scoped tokens; Team Cymru and SAS both gate their servers behind token-based auth before establishing a session.
+Aerospike's Voyager-embedded server supports both read-only and full-access profiles with configurable timeouts.

 Rate limiting is equally critical.
 LLMs are verbose.
 They can generate hundreds of tool calls per minute if unchecked.
 Your MCP server must enforce limits per session.
 In my Ollama Pro setup, I limit tool calls to 10 per minute per model instance.
 This prevents a single runaway agent from consuming all available resources.